System Design Space

 The language of interviews and production

-Being able to justify your approach matters both in system design interviews and in real architecture reviews within a team.
+Being able to justify your approach matters both in system design interviews and in real architecture reviews inside a team.

 Suggested learning path